Sunday, May 31, 2020

 Now Rowing Forward

 We can't wait to move on.
-We've been stuck for some time, and we want to move forward and be able to live our life's next chapter.
-A life where mystery meets uncertainty.
-A life of ups and downs -- our current reality.
+We've been stuck for some time, and we want to move forward and be able to live our life's next chapter—a life where mystery meets uncertainty, a life of ups and downs—our current reality.

 Today, I've seen how we go a few steps backward.
 When the Pandemic struck, we froze, could hardly move, and went on to reminisce about our past life.
 We remember the good old times and learn from the bad times.
 We have time-traveled, and it just feels so good.